He looks deeply into the mirror of his children

 of truth, justice and equity, completely anomalous

-.
+in the calculus of emotion.
 Still there is a sense of obligation,

 like throwing coins into the tollbooth--regardless of whether